 Discover the Venetian islands of Murano and Burano on a half-day trip from Venice!
 With your expert guide, you'll learn about the age-old handcrafts that brought these little islands fame, and you’ll see quality Murano glass and Burano lace being made first-hand.
 It’s the perfect afternoon trip from Venice for those seeking a combination of history and behind-the-scenes action!

-After meeting in central Venice, your full-day tour starts with a short ride to Murano by boat.
+After meeting in central Venice, your half-day tour starts with a short ride to Murano by boat.
 Famed for its stunning Murano glass products, the cluster of little islands that comprise Murano are as popular for their glassmaking heritage as they are for their attractiveness.
 With your friendly guide, head straight to a glassblower's workshop for an authentic, behind-the-scenes look at a Murano glassmaker in action.
 As the craftsman goes about his daily business, you'll learn how finished glass is carefully prepared and made.
 Watch the silica sand turn to glass, discover how the bright colors (typical of Murano glass) are achieved and hear all the highs and lows of working as a glassblower in Murano!You'll have time to spend at leisure on Murano – a great opportunity to browse the workshop's impressive glass art collection or simply explore on your own.Next, head to the neighboring island of Burano, where you'll be greeted by its vibrantly colored fishermen's houses that line the streets.
 Just as Murano is famous for its glassmaking, Burano is famous for its lacemaking.
 Visit a local workplace to see the island's craftswomen at work.
 Almost exclusively made by women, Burano lace is the finished product of a painstakingly precise textile craft.
 As you watch, your guide will talk about the history of this exquisite Venetian lace and explain how the handcrafted finery is sadly becoming a dying art.
 Before your half-day trip comes to an end, you can independently visit the fascinating Burano Lace Museum (Museo del Muretto), a modern museum that showcases this age-old craft, or spend time exploring the island.
 Stroll through the colorful little streets, take photos or browse the shops for a lace keepsake to take home!